dgurung/machine-learning-basics/README.md

 3. Logistic Regression
 4. Ridge Regression

-Libraries imported: numpy for data structure, sklearn for computing error merics, and matplotlib for data visualization.
+Libraries imported: numpy for data structure, sklearn for computing error merics, pca, and matplotlib for data visualization.
 The dataset for training and testing can be found in [1].

 ##### Reference